phi-zhang/coding-classwork/README.md

 # coding-classwork

-This is where my Computer Science coursework projects will go when I get the time to clean up and upload them.
+These are some pieces of code I've written for my coursework for Computer Science classes.